 Prior to 2017, the only way to obtain a permit to hike/camp at the legendary waterfall was to call the Havasupai Tourist Office non-stop during opening day (February 1) and the subsequent days following.
 We had a group going that did exactly that.
 15 of us called the following phone numbers non-stop for about two days:

-If you go this route, be sure to call from a landline beginning at office opening hours Mountain Standard Time.
-Make sure you’re calling during the correct time zone because Arizona has two time-zones within its state: Mountain Standard Time (MST) and Mountain Daylight Time (MDT).
+If you go this route, be sure to call from a landline beginning at office opening hours Pacific Standard Time.

 I don’t know that there’s actually a difference between calling from a landline and calling from a cell phone, but I’ve heard that landlines are more effective.
 Also, when our group was calling, the few that had gotten through were all landlines.

 Have a credit card handy because once you get through, you’ll have to pay the entire amount up front.
 You can no longer book then pay once you get there.
 Have the following information ready:

 - Number of permits desired